Skip to content

 ...

-This may break the Tailwind build process if your theme references other themes, for example, the Hyvä Default Theme in vendor/hyva-themes/magento2-default-theme.
+This causes the Tailwind build to fail when your child theme references the Hyvä Default Theme or any other themes in the vendor directory.